aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/_index.md

 using Aspose.Html.Saving;
 ...

-    // Initialize an HTML document from the file using var document = new HTMLDocument(Path.Combine(DataDir, "nature.html"));
+    // Initialize an HTML document from a file using var document = new HTMLDocument(Path.Combine(DataDir, "nature.html"));

     // Initialize ImageSaveOptions